ZhangTianhao1993/ComBat-Centiloid/README.md

   - Column 4: Diagnostic status (`1` if MCI, `0` otherwise)

 > ⚠️ Note: For stable performance of the ComBat algorithm, it is recommended that `n > 30` and that the dataset includes a balanced mix of cognitively normal (CN), mild cognitive impairment (MCI), and Alzheimer’s disease (AD) subjects.
+>
+ You can find sample input data for testing in the TestData folder.

 ## Output Description